 Hello, I'm a Trustee, Member as well as a Marine Mammal Medic for Blue Seas Protection.
 I have been with the charity since 2020.

 I also have an animal care 1st diploma qualification as I am incredibly passionate about animals.
 To be able to be part of a team that feels so strongly as I do, has only driven myself and my son forwards to wanting to help with making changes for the future and for the next generations.

 I’m looking forwards to bigger, brighter and a better future for everything and everyone in this world.
 My favourite job with Blue Seas Protection is taking part in the regular beach surveys and beach cleans.

 SharkLab Technician and Community Outreach

-My day to day work for SharkLab will be conducting Citizen Science Surveys around the Isle of Wight's Coastline.
+I am a volunteer for SharkLab and I help to conduct Citizen Science Surveys around the Isle of Wight's Coastline.
 Surveys include Shark Egg Case surveys to monitor the shark population around the island; Seagrass Surveys, Seed Collecting and Planting to ensure there is a rich habitat for Shark pups to live in; Large Plastics and Microplastic Surveys to monitor the plastic pollution and clear-up of plastics from the beaches to prevent them returning into the sea.